Ukrainians in Russia: 17th and 18th centuries

-147The Treaty of Pereyaslav of 1654 led to Ukraine becoming a protectorate of Tsarist Russia.
+The Treaty of Pereiaslav of 1654 led to Ukraine becoming a protectorate of the Tsardom of Russia.
 This resulted in increased Ukrainian immigration to Russia, initially to Sloboda Ukraine but also to the Don lands and the area of the Volga river.
 There was a significant migration to Moscow, particularly by church activists, priests and monks, scholars and teachers, artists, translators, singers, and merchants.
-In 1652, twelve singers under the direction of Ternopolsky moved to Moscow, and thirteen graduates of the Kyiv-Mohyla Collegium moved to teach the Moscovite gentry.
+In 1652, twelve singers under the direction of Ternopolsky moved to Moscow, and thirteen graduates of the Kyiv-Mohyla Collegium moved to teach the Moscow gentry.
 Many priests and church administrators migrated from Ukraine; in particular, Ukrainian clergy established the Andreyevsky Monastery, which influenced the Russian Orthodox Church, in particular the reform policies of Patriarch Nikon which led to the Old Believer Raskol (English: schism).
 The influence of Ukrainian clergy continued to grow, especially after 1686, when the Metropolia of Kyiv was transferred from the Patriarch of Constantinople to the Patriarch of Moscow.

 After the abolishment of the Patriarch's chair by Peter I, Ukrainian Stephen Yavorsky became Metropolitan of Moscow, followed by Feofan Prokopovich.
 Five Ukrainians were metropolitans, and 70 of 127 bishops in Russia's Orthodox hierarchy were recent emigres from Kyiv.
 Students of the Kyiv-Mohyla Collegium began schools and seminaries in many Russian eparchies.
 By 1750, over 125 such institutions were opened, and their graduates practically controlled the Russian church, obtaining key posts through to the late 18th century.
 Under Prokopovich, the Russian Academy of Sciences was opened in 1724, which was chaired from 1746 by Ukrainian Kirill Razumovsky.

 The Moscow court had a choir established in 1713 with 21 singers from Ukraine.
 The conductor for a period of time was A. Vedel.
 In 1741, 44 men, 33 women, and 55 girls were moved to St. Petersburg from Ukraine to sing and entertain.
 Composer Maksym Berezovsky also worked in St. Petersburg at the time.
 A significant Ukrainian presence was also seen in the Academy of Arts.

 The Ukrainian presence in the Russian Army also grew significantly.
 The greatest influx happened after the Battle of Poltava in 1709.
-Large numbers of Ukrainians settled around St Petersburg and were employed in the building of the city.
+Large numbers of Ukrainians settled around St. Petersburg and were employed in the building of the city.

 A separate category of emigrants were those deported to Moscow by the Russian government for demonstrating anti-Russian sentiment.
 The deported were brought to Moscow initially for investigation, then exiled to Siberia, Arkhangelsk or the Solovetsky Islands.
 Among the deported were Ukrainian cossacks including D. Mhohohrishny, Ivan Samoylovych, and Petro Doroshenko.
 Others include all the family of hetman Ivan Mazepa, A. Vojnarovsky, and those in Mazepa's Cossack forces that returned to Russia.
 Some were imprisoned in exile for the rest of their lives, such as hetman Pavlo Polubotok, Pavlo Holovaty, P. Hloba and Petro Kalnyshevsky.